Barley7/Barley7.github.io/_posts/2018-04-28-Improving-your-blog---2017-18.md

   </tr>
   <tr>
     <td>Reflecting</td>
-    <td>Last lesson we learnt about how things are photoshopped and not real.
-I used what we learnt then to help me with differences and connections.</td>
+    <td>Last lesson we looked at the positives and negatives of social media so I used what we did to help me.</td>
   </tr>
   <tr>
     <td>Engagement</td>
-    <td>As soon as Mr Keen asked us that question I was very engaging because I had seen many things which I thought was reality TV.</td>
+    <td></td>
   </tr>
   <tr>
     <td>What could have gone better in your learning?</td>
     <td></td>
   </tr>
   <tr>
-    <td>When Mr Keen was showing us videos I was talking quite a lot and therefore disrupting the class when I should be just watching and listening.</td>
+    <td>When Mr Keen was giving us information on the topic I couldn’t have been listening because when we set to write 10 rules.
+After the first 2 I had to do I forgot anything else I could write. </td>
     <td></td>
   </tr>
   <tr>